 In the same vein Pellise et al. conducted a prospective, randomized, controlled trial comparing NBI to DCE in 60 patients with long-standing inactive colonic IBD[58].
-The authors reported that NBI was less time-consuming (p<0.01), equally effective in detecting dysplastic lesions and had a lower false-positive biopsy rate (p=0.001).
-However, NBI missed suspicious lesions with a non-significant miss rate difference of 30.7% (95% CI, -64.2% to 2.8%) and therefore concluded that NBI should not be considered as the standard technique.
+The authors reported that NBI was less time-consuming (p<0.01), equally effective in detecting dysplastic lesions and had a lower rate of false-positive biopsies(p=0.001).
+However, NBI missed suspicious lesions with a non-significant miss rate difference of 30.7% (95% CI, -64.2% to 2.8%).As a result, the study surmised that NBI should not be standard modality for surveillance.

-In general, NBI did not show any difference from DSC, albeit the number of studies comparing NBI to DSC is small and the data is scarce.
-A possible explanation is that NBI detects more non-neoplastic inflammatory lesions than WLE, lesions that were not included in the meta-analysis[37].
-In addition, the different studies used different generations of NBI.
-Older generations produced darker images, a disadvantage of NBI[37,42].
-Based on the current knowledge, NBI cannot yet be recommended as an equal alternative to DSC method for surveillance in IBD patients.
+In general, NBI did not substantially differ from DSC, a claim that needs to verified by more robust data pooling. .
+A possible explanation is that NBI can more readily identify non-neoplastic inflammatory lesions than WLE, which were not pooled in the meta-analysis comparing those techniques[37].
+Furthermore, the iterations of NBI are different in those studies, with older generation systems producing suboptimal, darker images[37,42].
+Based on the current level of evidence, DCE remains the standard technique for the surveillance in IBD patients

 A large randomized prospective study comparing HD-iScan and HD-WLE to standard dye-spraying chromoendoscopy did not prove inferiority for those two techniques, with the question whether i-Scan and HD-WLE will benefit an expert endoscopist remaining unanswered[39].
 The authors conclude that they need more multiple-operator studies to assess the helpful potential of these new techniques.